Pleistoscene/emerald-games-wireless-RFP/README.md

 ## 1. Executive Summary

-This RFP outlines the plan to design and deploy a wireless network for Emerald Games.
-The network will support modern standards, ensure security, and scale with future needs.
+Emerald Games is seeking a wireless networking solution for its office that delivers full coverage, modern security, and the capacity to support ongoing game development operations.
+This RFP outlines the technical requirements, scope of work, and expectations for vendors to help us build a secure, robust network we can build on should our needs change

 ## 2. About Us